explorable-viz/esop2025/author-response/response.md

-We thank our four reviewers for their careful reviews and suggestions for improving the paper.
-We respond to comments made by two or more reviewers first, and then address any remaining questions.
+We thank our four reviewers for their detailed reviews and suggestions for improving the paper.
+We respond to questions asked by two or more reviewers first, and then address any remaining questions.
 At the end we summarise our proposed improvements to the paper.

-## Issues raised by multiple reviewers
+## 1. Response to Reviewer Questions

 ### Q1.
 Delta with respect to POPL 2022 paper (Reviewers A and D)